The Green World Trust have been in existence for

 we are also very involved with the imminent and long-term

-that has the potential to create even greater and
+“dirty” waste material that has the potential

 Other works that we have been involved with include